rimutaka/posts/drafts/migration-of-cross-db-queries-and-linked-servers-from-on-prem-ms-sql-to-azure-elasticquery/readme.md

 EXEC (@Query)
 ```

-Those queries can be extremely hard to find.
-We sill do not have 100% confidence we found them all in our code.
+Dynamic SQL queries can be extremely hard to find.
+Look for *EXEC* and *EXECUTE* statements and what precedes them.

 #### Regex queries
-These are a few examples of regex queries we used on our GREP output to clean it up.
+These are a few examples of Regex queries we used on our GREP output to clean it up.

 * Files ending in 'Database.sql': `^.*\.Database\.sql:.*$`
 * Lines with SPs: `^[^:]*:\d*:.*(\[?(\bCITI_\w*)\]?\.\[?(\w*)\]?\.(\[?\w*\]?))\s*\(`